AntonMu/TrainYourOwnYOLO/1_Image_Annotation/README.md

 ### Labeling
 First create a new tag on the right and give it a relevant tag name.
 In our example, we choose `Cat_Face`.
 Then draw bounding boxes around your objects.
-You can use the number key to quickly assign tags to the current bounding box.
+You can use the number key **1** to quickly assign the first tag to the current bounding box.

 ![New Project](/1_Image_Annotation/Screen_Recordings/Labeling.gif)